 Eating is grotesquely inefficient.
 Why does my digestive system need to struggle through the coarse foliage of nature’s offering?
 Carrots or bread or steak: coarse, heavy husks for nutrients buried deep within.
 My poor teeth, my overworked tongue, my exasperated oesophagus, all cajoling these masticated chunks of flesh and harvest down to where they are eventually broken down and their nutrients extracted.

 The indecision.
 What to eat?
 Day in day out, meal in meal out.
 Mark Zuckerberg wears the same grey tee every day.
 There are enough moving parts in our lives as it is: let’s freeze nutritional intake in its tracks.
 Let’s free our minds for more important decisions.
-Soylent frees us from a key First World Problem: the tyranny of culinary choice.
+Soylent powder frees us from a key first world problem: the tyranny of culinary choice.

 The hassle.
 When you do decide, you pour the milk over cereal one moment, toss your salad the next, then roast your carcass before bed.
-What is this madness?
+What is this madness when you have 400 calories of ready to drink sustenance waiting to be ingested?
 Have we not episodes of Game of Thrones to catch up on?
 (That was a test: obviously not, we’re all up to date).
 Why are we relying on an energy consumption process that hasn’t fundamentally changed since Eve bit into the Apple?
 We have a new Apple now!
-We live in a post digestive world.
+We live in a post-digestive world.
 Let our stomachs go.

 First came sex, then came food

 Soylent is The Pill of the culinary world.
 The Pill decoupled the pleasure of sex from its reproductive purpose.
-When you eat to live, there is no quicker, cheaper or healthier option than Soylent.
+When you eat to live, there is no quicker, cheaper or healthier complete meal option than Soylent.
 When you want to eat for pleasure, that’s another story.
 Go to your local Chinese place, your Italian bistro, and participate in whatever orgies of culinary delight you please, I certainly won’t judge.
 If you stop by the swinger’s club on the way home, who am I to cast a stone?
-Soylent will herald a new era of culinary fornication where Food will serve only one master: Pleasure.
+It doesn’t matter what Soylent tastes like – it will herald a new era of culinary fornication where food will serve only one master: Pleasure.

 The Final Frontier